-- 1.1 Full planning permission is sought for the demolition of the existing buildings and the construction of a 27 storey apartment building (188 no. units) with ancillary areas, parking, a ground/first floor A1/A3 unit, residents' gym, and two resident's roof gardens at Crawshay Court, Curran Road, Butetown. - 1.2 The ground floor of the building would accommodate a double-height A1/A3 commercial unit which would be positioned at the north-eastern corner of the building.
+- 1.1 Full planning permission is sought for the demolition of the existing two-storey buildings and the construction of a 27 storey apartment building (188 no. units comprising 120 1 bed, 66 no. 2 bed, and 2 no. 3 bed totalling 258 no. bedrooms) with ancillary areas, vehicle and cycle parking, a ground/first floor A1/A3 unit, residents' gym, and two resident's roof gardens at Crawshay Court, Curran Road, Butetown. - 1.2 The ground floor of the building would accommodate a double-height A1/A3 commercial unit which would be located at the north-eastern corner of the building.
 The commercial unit would have a floorspace of approximately 122 square metres at both ground and first floors, totalling 244 square metres overall. - 1.3 The proposed building comprises 27 storeys, with a maximum height of approximately 84 metres.
 A 13 storey 'shoulder' element attached to the south elevation will accommodate a 14th floor roof garden for residents' use which would be approximately 42 metres in height.
-A second roof garden would be created on the 26th floor. - 1.4 The building would retain privacy distances of approximately 26 metres to St. Patrick's House to the northwest, approximately 19 metres to Brickworks, to the southwest, and approximately 11 metres to St. Williams House to the east. - 1.5 In respect of finishes, a dark aluminium curtain walling 'framed grid' with aluminium infill panels together with aluminium curtain walling with slim cappings with clear double glazing would be used.
-Coloured metal cladding cassettes with 'corten' type appearance, horizontal aluminium louvres, opaque glass panels, brickworks, grey curtain walling with clear glass and galvanised steel frame with inset glass panels would be used.
+A second roof garden would be created on the 26th floor.

-- 1.6 The site is accessed via Curran Road.
-8 no. car parking spaces for residential and commercial use and 100 no. cycle parking spaces are proposed.
+- 1.4 The building would retain privacy distances of approximately 26 metres to St. Patrick's House to the northwest, approximately 19 metres to Brickworks, to the southwest, and approximately 11 metres to St. Williams House to the east. - 1.5 In respect of finishes, a dark aluminium curtain walling 'framed grid' with aluminium infill panels together with aluminium curtain walling with slim cappings with clear double glazing would be used.
+Coloured metal cladding cassettes with 'corten' type appearance, horizontal aluminium louvres, opaque glass panels, brickworks, grey curtain walling with clear glass and galvanised steel frame with inset glass panels would be used. - 1.6 The site is accessed via Curran Road.
+8 no. car parking spaces (including 1 no. disabled space) and 100 no. cycle parking spaces are proposed.
 Refuse storage facilities are proposed which would be accessed from the southeast elevation with a separate storage areas for bulky and commercial waste adjacent to vehicle access. - 1.7 A pre-application report has been submitted with the application, together with a Bat Survey, a desk-top Wind Assessment, a Sun-Path Analysis, a Transport Statement, a Transport Statement Addendum and a Flood Consequences Assessment. - 1.8 The proposals were subject to a screening opinion under the Environmental Impact Assessment Regulations 2017 in May 2019 (ref: SC/19/00006/MJR).
-Although more than 150 dwellings are proposed, it was the Council's opinion that an Environmental Statement was not required as the impacts of the development were not likely to result in significant effects on the environment, nor was the application site located in a 'Sensitive Area' as defined by the Regulations.
+Although more than 150 dwellings are proposed, it was the Council's opinion that an Environmental Statement was not required as the impacts of the development were not likely to result in significant effects on the environment, nor was the application site located in a 'Sensitive Area' as defined by the Regulations. - 1.9 This application was presented to Planning Committee in June 2020 where it was deferred to seek an increase in cycle parking provision for residents.
+The application has since been amended and now proposes 200 no. secure cycle parking spaces for residents, doubling the provision in the original submission.
+This additional provision has been secured by omitting the plant room from the ground floor.
+The amendments also include the enclosure of the cycle parking to make it safe and secure, together with the provision of 7 no. 'Sheffield' stands for patrons of the commercial unit and visitors to the apartments. - 1.10 The amendments also include an increase to the size of the raised tree planter at the southern end of the site.